fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 2. **The Advanced**: After you've built your first to-do app or your first ML model that predicts movie ratings, or maybe an FPS game, you feel contempt and proud, wiping the sweat off your forehead.
 You'd want to post on LinkedIn, share your code, manage it on GitHub, and show it off to your friends.
 This is where it gets more interesting.

     This is where you start to think about the architecture of your application, and how to make it scalable, fault-tolerant, and secure.
 You'd want to monitor your application, and make sure it's running smoothly.
 You would not want anybody accessing your data, securing them, and allowing only a selected few to access it.
 The differences between a monolith and a microservice architecture help.

-**Summarizing**, the curriculum is divided into two parts:
-1. Learn the basics; a programming language, data structures, and algorithms, and start practicing.
-Parallelly, start building projects.
-2. Take up real-world problem statements, and start building them.
-Think about the architecture, and how to make it scalable, fault-tolerant, and secure.

 - [Languages](#languages)
 - [Problem Solving/ Data Structures](#problem-solving-data-structures)